-During an activation process the keys work together.
-On the author instance both the private and the public keys are used to encrypt and sign activation packages.
-On the public instance, the public key is required to decrypt the incoming activation package.
+During an publishing process the keys work together.
+On the author instance both the private and the public keys are used to encrypt and sign publication packages.
+On the public instance, the public key is required to decrypt the incoming publication package.

-If there already is a public key on the public instances, and if you re-generate the key on the author instance, activation will no longer work.
+If there already is a public key on the public instances, and if you re-generate the key on the author instance, publishing will no longer work.
 (See regenerating the keys.)